flightphp/core/README.md

 ### The Basics

 Routing in Flight is done by matching a URL pattern with a callback function.
-Routes are matched in the order they are defined.
-The first route to match a request is invoked.

     Flight::route('/', function(){
         echo 'hello world!';